Think Like A Vulcan Or Pounce Like A Klingon, But Don't Be A Ferengi

 Finding Your Archetype

 The Star Trek spin-offs are an excellent soporific.
 They have calming musical themes and you don't feel that it is crucial to stay awake for the ending.
 It's not like letting yourself get invested in an extra-inning Cubs game.
-As soon as I get my wife's permission I switch over to the (muted) H&I channel that runs the Star Trek spinoffs and doze off.
+As soon as I get my wife's permission, I switch over to the (muted) H&I channel that runs the Star Trek spinoffs and doze off.
 Sometimes I wake up at 2 or 3 AM with the TV running World War II battle scenes.

 I didn't expect to any get ideas from Star Trek spinoffs, but I did.
 What I discovered was that they are built around archetypes much like the gods and heroes of the Iliad and Odyssey, the Mahabharata, and the Norse sagas.
 Archetype is a term popularized by C.G.
 Jung.
 These mythic figures serve as distillations of a single human quality - courage, beauty, wisdom, impetuousness, calculation, greed, ambition, self-sacrifice, and, yes, sneakiness.
 You get the gist.

 Jung felt archetypes were helpful because they facilitate the process of choosing and grasping one's identity.
-In polytheistic religions there's an archetype for everyone, including the physically impaired and prankster heroes of dubious character.
+In polytheistic religions, there's an archetype for everyone, including the physically impaired and prankster heroes of dubious character.

 Me?
 I knew from childhood storybooks that my personal hero was Odysseus.
 He's the intellectual among warriors, a survivor and a trickster - the man who came up with the idea of the Trojan horse.
 He lacks the gravitas of tragic heroes like Achilles.
 No tragedy for him, thank you very much.
 He'll settle for making it home to his wife with plenty of amorous and military adventures along the way.